-People with chronic back and neck pain are no strangers to sleep disorders
+People with chronic back and neck pain are no strangers to sleep disorders, but relief is possible.

 If you have chronic back or neck pain and struggle with sleep, you might assume it’s the pain keeping you from sound slumber.
 Seems obvious, right?
 But the connection between chronic pain and insomnia is more complex than you may think.
 As many as two-thirds of people with chronic pain have sleep disorders, and researchers are finding that pain and insomnia have a reciprocal relationship and may coexist.

-Managing chronic spine pain is hard enough, and adding poor sleep to the mix can truly hurt your quality of life.
-Below you’ll explore the close relationship between chronic pain and insomnia, along with strategies on how you can get your much-needed shut eye while managing your pain.
+Managing chronic spine pain is hard enough, and adding poor sleep to the mix can truly affect your quality of life.
+Below we will explore the close relationship between chronic pain and insomnia, along with strategies on how you can get your much-needed rest while managing your pain.

 Insomnia: The top sleep complaint